shajra/nix-example/tutorials/1-pkgs-make/README.md

     Hello, world!

-<a id="orgb98c2b7"></a>

-# Pinning Nixpkgs
+# Pinning Nixpkgs<a id="sec-6"></a>

 Nixpkgs has a lot of code, all of which works towards building a ton of packages.
 It's important to recognize that Nixpkgs doesn't do any constraint solving of dependencies when building; if it did, it would no longer be deterministic.
 Instead, the versions of every package in Nixpkgs are explicit and community-curated.
 When you pin to a specific version of the Nixpkgs repository, you are also pinning to all the versions of every library in it.

-When you pin to a specific version of Pkgs-make, it's defaults to pinning Nixpkgs.
+When you pin to a specific version of Pkgs-make, it defaults to a pinning of Nixpkgs.
 You can see which version of Nixpkgs Pkgs-make pins to in its [`config.nix`](../../pkgs-make/config.nix) file.

 If you don't like this version of Nixpkgs, you can specify an overriding version as arguments to the Pkgs-make call: